theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 {% include figure.liquid loading="eager" path="assets/img/teaching_philosophy3.png" title="Teaching Philosophy" class="img-fluid rounded z-depth-1 mb-4" %}

-My teaching is shaped by the idea that students should move behind understanding concepts and become able to work with them.
+My core belief is that it is our job as teachers to prepare students to be ready and able to solve the problems of their time.
+I want to teach in such a way that students learn transferable skills, grow as a person and are able to contribute in an internationally competitive environment.
+In order to achieve this, I believe it is important that students move behind just understanding concepts and become able to work with them.
 Knowledge becomes meaningful when students can apply it to real situations, uncertain decisions, and problems that do not yet have a finished answer.

-I therefore design learning situations that combine structure and openness.
-Students need clear explanations, useful frameworks, good examples, and conceptual orientation.
-At the same time, they need opportunities to ask questions, test ideas, compare perspectives, create visible outputs, receive feedback, and reflect on what they have learned.
+I therefore design learning situations in such a way that they combine structure and openness.
+Students need clear explanations, useful frameworks, good examples and best practice stories.
+At the same time, they need opportunities to ask questions (without being judged), test their ideas, compare their perspectives to others, create visible outputs, receive feedback (peer feedback and lecturer feedback), and reflect on what they have learned.

-For me curiosity is central to this process.
-I value teaching situations in which questions open up the learning space: What do we see here?
+In all of this, curiosity is the central element that guides this process.
+I value teaching situations in which questions open up the learning space: i.e What do we observe here?
 Why might this be the case?
 What changes if we look at the problem from another perspective?
 In my own teaching, I try to keep this spirit of inquiry, dialogue, and shared sense-making alive.

 My teaching is strongly influenced by experiential, problem-oriented, and competence-oriented learning.
 I work with case studies, group puzzles, role plays, flipped classroom elements, workshops, business model tools, simulations, and challenge-based formats.
 These approaches are very applicable and valuable for engineering students in entrepreneurship and management education, because these students should learn how to deal with ambiguity, incomplete information, different stakeholder perspectives, and uncertainty.

 I also believe that good teaching requires a warm and non-threatening learning environment.
 Students should feel able to ask questions, offer ideas, disagree respectfully, and speak from their own perspective without being judged.
 I value it when students bring in their professional experience, disciplinary background, cultural perspective, or personal way of thinking.
 Often, these contributions make the classroom more alive and create learning moments that could not have been planned in advance.

 Feedback is another central element of my teaching.
 I use teacher feedback, peer feedback, discussion, presentation feedback, and structured assessment formats to support learning.
-Feedback should not only evaluate performance; it should help students see what already works, where their thinking can become sharper, and how they can take the next step.
+Feedback should not only evaluate performance; it should help students see what already works, where their thinking can become sharper, and how they can take the next steps.

-In this sense, I understand teaching as the designing of learning spaces.
+In this sense, I understand teaching as the designing of learning spaces where learning experiences can unfold.
 These spaces need preparation, structure, and conceptual clarity, but also interaction, experimentation, reflection, and trust.
 Good teaching helps students connect knowledge with action and gradually develop the confidence to engage with complex problems responsibly.

 ## My Path into Teaching